mindthemath/home/content/services.md

 - Techniques for improving model performance and avoiding overfitting

 All of our workshops are tailored to your specific audience and needs, and can include presentation, discussion, hands-on components, and a focus on your use case.

-For more information on the types of workshops we offer, please visit our [Workshops](/workshops) page.
+For more information on the types of workshops we offer, see the [Workshops](/workshops) page.

 ## Consulting